-Almost 80 percent of capital goods production in the world is concentrated in 10 countries.
-Poor countries import most of their capital goods.
 We argue that international trade in capital goods has quantitatively important effects on economic development through two channels: (i) capital formation and (ii) aggregate TFP.
 We embed a multi country, multi sector Ricardian model of trade into a neoclassical growth model.
 Barriers to trade result in a misallocation of factors both within and across countries.
-We calibrate the model to bilateral trade flows, prices, and income per worker.
 Our model matches several trade and development facts within a unified framework.
-It is consistent with the world distribution of capital goods production, cross-country differences in investment rate and price of final goods, and cross-country equalization of price of capital goods and marginal product of capital.
-The cross-country income differences decline by more than 50 percent when distortions to trade are eliminated, with 80 percent of the change in each country’s income attributable to change in capital.
-Autarky in capital goods results in an income loss of 17 percent for poor countries, with all of the loss stemming from decreased capital.
+It is consistent with the world distribution of capital goods production, cross-country differences in investment rate and price of final goods, and cross-country equalization of price of capital goods.
+The cross-country income differences decline by more than 50 percent when trade frictions are eliminated, with 80 percent of the change in each country’s income attributable to change in capital.